Bella Hadid Flaunts Toned Legs In Short Fur Coat And Insanely High Heels

 Bella Hadid’s latest fashion campaign is driving social media wild.

 As those who follow the younger of the Hadid sisters on Instagram know, the brunette bombshell frequently uses the platform to promote various fashion spreads that she takes part in.
 Hadid has modeled for some of the most well-known and most luxurious brands in the world.
-With each and every image that she shares with followers — she earns thousands of likes and comments.
+With each and every image that she shares with followers, she earns thousands of likes and comments.

 In the most recent snapshot that was shared for her 25 million-plus fans, Hadid strikes a pose for her fall campaign with Michael Kors.
 The model stands against a white background in the image, while her long, dark locks flow in the wind.
 She has on a face full of makeup that comes complete with eyeliner, mascara, blush, and lipgloss, and she’s making a serious face for the camera.